olapeter/perf-playground/README.md

 ## Challenges / tasks

+1. Locate the logs and look at the output
-1. Find out how to see the HTTP headers of a K6 request
+1. Find out how to log the HTTP headers of the k6 requests in the test
-1. Modify the k6 test to add an assert for response code 200
+1. Modify the k6 test to add a check for response code 200
 1. Modify the k6 test to run a total of 50 requests in 10 seconds
 1. Modify the k6 test to add a threshold for response time
-1. Modify the k6 test to log in a user, then access an authenticated endpoint
+1. Modify the k6 test to log in a user in a setup function, then access an authenticated endpoint in the main test

 ## Documentation